 Abuse Claims Against Schools

-School abuse by teachers, other members of staff and peer on peer/student abuse is unfortunately common in Australia.
+Sexual abuse by teachers, other members of staff and peer on peer/student abuse is unfortunately common in Australia.
 Of all abuse survivors who had private sessions with the Royal Commission into Institutional Responses to Child Sexual Abuse, almost one in three (31.8 per cent) told the Commissioners they were sexually abused in a school setting as children.

 There are various options that are available to resolve claims involving schools, such as taking your matter to court, settling your matter out of court, pursuing a Redress Scheme claim, and other options such as victims of crime claims and Sentencing Act applications.
 Together we can discuss which option(s) are best suited to your needs.